atmgrupomaggioli/docshub/README.md

 - **Endpoint Documentation**: Ability to document API endpoints for better clarity and usage.
 - **Alerts**: Option to document using an alert component for important messages.

+## 📚 Documentation

+You can check the Docshub documentation [here](https://docshub.vercel.app/).
+This documentation also serves as a live demo of the application 🚀.

+## 🙏 Support

+If you experience any bugs or problems, please use the **Issues section** of the repository to report them.
+You can create a [new issue](https://github.com/atmgrupomaggioli/docshub/issues/new/choose).

+Thank you for helping us improve! 😊

 ## 🤝 Contributors

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->